dylan-lang/dylan-programming-book/source/design.rst

 <vehicle-storage>

 In our design, containers are connected to other containers.
-In the airport diagram in `See Objects in a simple airport. <design.htm#83800>`_, gate A1 is connected to taxiway Echo, which is connected to runway 11R-29L.
+In the airport diagram in `Objects in a simple airport. <design.htm#83800>`_, gate A1 is connected to taxiway Echo, which is connected to runway 11R-29L.
 We can use a slot in the *<vehicle-storage>* class to model these connections.